mastrjj/WinterspringLauncher/README.md

 The launcher will make the classic client accessible to everyone.

 ## Is this allowed?
-Currently HermesProxy is tolerated on SoloCraft.
+Currently HermesProxy is tolerated on sanctuarywow.
 ⚠️You **will** get suspended if you exploit any game breaking bugs.
 So far no-one has been banned for using official HermesProxy.
 Just use common sense and <u>**play fair**</u>!